 High job growth is anticipated for healthcare management jobs through 2026, say the U.S. Bureau of Labor Statistics (BLS).
 A bachelor's degree is required, although a master's degree or graduate certificate is recommended.
 Internships that provide administrative experience will also help candidates who seek to enter this career field.

 Professionals in hospital management, also known as health services management, usually have the job title of hospital manager or hospital administrator.
 They typically coordinate and direct the delivery of healthcare services in a hospital system.
 Managers may head entire hospitals or be in charge of specific departments or branches.
-Beginning a career in hospital management typically requires a bachelor's degree at minimum, although managers often hold advanced degrees.
+The hospital administrator career path typically requires a bachelor's degree at minimum, although managers often hold advanced degrees.
 They also need administration experience.

 |Required Education||Bachelor's degree; master's degrees or graduate certificates are common and may be preferred|

 |Projected Job Growth (2016-2026)*||20% for medical and health services managers|

 |Median Salary (2018)*||$99,730 for medical and health services managers|

 Training in hospital management opens up a number of career options.
 The role of healthcare managers varies, but large hospitals often have a team of managers to oversee operations in specific departments, such as human resources, health information, and medical billing.
 Smaller hospitals may only have a few administrators that work in multiple administrative areas.
 A manager may also head the entire hospital administrative system.